JonathanHii/PatternAnalysis-2025/recognition/HipMRI/README.md

 ## Data Set
 The project uses the downsampled Prostate 3D dataset consisting of paired MRI volumes and segmentation masks stored in NIfTI format (`.nii.gz`).
 Each image–label pair is identified using matching filename keys (`*_LFOV` for MRI, `*_SEMANTIC` for label).
+When loaded via the HipMRI3DDataset class:
+- Volumes are z-score normalized (per subject).
+- Patches are center-cropped or padded to a fixed shape (default: 256×256×128).
+- Labels are converted to `torch.LongTensor` and images to `torch.FloatTensor`.
 Data pairs are automatically matched using the `find_pairs()` utility, which scans the image and label directories and returns valid `(key, image_path, label_path)` tuples.

 ## Project Goal